 2. Ensure the pet has the right tools for travel

-For Simmi Jones, a flight nanny and owner of the blog Cat Food Point, being stocked with the right supplies is crucial.
+For Simmi Jones, a professional flight nanny, being stocked with the right supplies is crucial.
 “I always go the extra mile and keep cleaning supplies for all the pets I travel with,” she explains.
 “I usually keep shampoos, conditioner and soft towels, which are essential when caring for pets.
 I also throw in a couple of treats so I can give them to pets if they feel uncomfortable because of traveling.”

 A health certificate from the vet saying the pet is healthy and fit for travel is also a must-have, notes McGee, adding that she’ll often provide her own pet carrier for the transport alongside other basic supplies, like potty pads, a blanket and a water dish.